G-Research/spark-dgraph-connector/README.md

 # Spark Dgraph Connector

+⚠️ The Spark Dgraph Connector is not supported for Spark 2.4 any more.

 This project provides an [Apache Spark](https://spark.apache.org/) connector for [Dgraph databases](https://dgraph.io/) in Scala and Python.
 It comes with a [Spark Data Source](https://spark.apache.org/docs/latest/sql-data-sources.html)